 Want more?
 Here's our Elite: Dangerous review.

-Which means, naturally, that it’s possible to play in VR.
-Assetto Corsa supports the Oculus Rift natively, which means there’s no need to stalk the darker corners of the internet in search of a mod or middleware program.
+Not only is Assetto Corsa an exquisite racing sim, it is also one of the best VR games on PC, thanks to the rock-solid underpinning physics model, comely visuals, and fan-requested features.
+The latter means, naturally, that it is possible to play Assetto Corsa in VR.
+It supports the Oculus Rift natively, so is no need to stalk the darker corners of the internet in search of a mod or middleware program.

-Conceptually, racing a sports car is one of the few time-honoured videogame staples that’s just crying out for VR adaptation.
-Third-person shooters need a serious rethink in order to function as VR games, but the likes of Assetto Corsa thrive with a fixed camera point and the ability to look into mirrors, at apexes, or towards opponents just as you would in real life.
+Conceptually, racing a sports car is one of the few time-honoured videogame staples crying out for VR adaptation.
+Third-person shooters need a serious rethink in order to function as VR games, but the likes of Assetto Corsa thrive with a fixed camera point and the ability to look into mirrors, at apexes, or towards opponents.

 If you want to take the idea of being in another place to the extreme, No Limits 2 is for you.
-Creator Ole Lange’s content-rich roller coaster sim is a fantastic testament to the psychosomatic powers of VR; your legs feel weak as you hurtle down impossibly steep drops as if they’re subject to physical forces.
-The same goes for your poor stomach as you make your way through corkscrews – as far as your body’s concerned, you’re on that coaster.
+Creator Ole Lange’s roller coaster sim is a testament to the psychosomatic powers only the best VR games can provide; your legs feel weak as you hurtle down impossibly steep drops as if they are subject to physical forces.
+The same goes for your poor stomach as you make your way through corkscrews – as far as your body’s concerned, you are on that coaster.

 And yet No Limits 2 is not the jamboree of stomach-emptying motion sickness that it might have been.
 The fixed point camera helps, and it is clear that developing the game specifically for VR minimised the potential for vomiting.
 A remarkable feat given the subject matter.
 With a reasonably advanced designing tool and more types of coaster than you ever knew existed, No Limits 2 is the only game you need visit if you want the simulated theme park experience.

 Want more?
 Embrace the g-force with the best Planet Coaster creations.